 It’s Time to Put Power Back in the

 System Until We End Corruption.

-The Anti-Corruption Act bans gifts from special interests to politicians, closes the revolving door between Congress and lobbying firms, and makes sure voters have a stronger voice so politicians actually represent us.
-The Act is popular with both conservatives and progressives because it’s not about giving power to one party or the other; it’s about fixing the systems behind America’s biggest problems.
+We need to ban gifts from special interests to politicians, close the revolving door between Congress and lobbying firms, and make sure voters have a stronger voice so politicians actually represent us.
+Anti-corruption is popular with both conservatives and progressives because it’s not about giving power to one party or the other; it’s about fixing the systems behind America’s biggest problems.

 We Have to Go Around Congress to Pass These Laws.

 Politicians benefit from the system just the way it is, so they have no incentive to pass anti-corruption laws.
 That means it’s up to us, the voters, to do it.
 Throughout American history, major federal reforms started with passing laws state by state, paving the way for federal reform.
 We’re using the same proven strategy – and it’s working.
 The anti-corruption movement has already won more than 100 victories across the America.